kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 Choose the php file and click.
 The bowser will have to understand php.
 The script will launch the Clean application.
-The Clean application will produce a page afterwhich it stops with execution.
+The Clean application will produce a page after which it stops with execution.
-Each change made in a page will restart the Clean application (via the php script)
+Each change made in a page will restart the Clean application (via the php script).

 *** making your own aplication from scratch.